Aryan-Sameer/Whispers/README.md

 # Real-Time Chat Application

 ## Overview
 This project is a full-stack real-time chat application built to support instant one-on-one messaging, media sharing, friend requests, and secure authentication.
 The application leverages **Socket.IO** for real-time communication, **Cloudinary** for image storage, and **Zustand** for state management.
 It follows secure development best practices, using **JWT-based authentication** with HttpOnly cookies.
 Used **Arcjet** for Rate-Limiting and protection against bots.
-Caching the frequently requested data with **Redis** to reduce latency by x10 times.
-The system is deployed on **Render** for backend hosting and supports seamless messaging with dynamic updates.
+Caching the frequently requested data with **Redis** to reduce latency by nearly x10 times.
+Implemented Queue using **BullMQ** to handle reliable message delivery in case of server downtime.
+The application is containerized using **Docker** and deployed on **Render** for backend hosting and supports seamless messaging with dynamic updates.

 ---